Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 ##Automatic Configuration Backup

-To configure the Uplogix LM to backup the running-config of a Palo Alto firewall every three hours, use one of the following commands:
+To configure the Local Manager to back up the running-config of a Palo Alto firewall every three hours, use one of the following commands:
 ```
 config schedule pullSftp -file running-config.xml "scp export configuration from running-config.xml to ${user}@${ip}:${path}" running-config current -d 10800